asayedio/asayedio/README.md

 ## Hi 👋,
 I'm Ahmed Sayed, I'm a software engineer who is passionate about web and Microsoft technologies.

-### Check out this page letter for getting an awesome view
+### Check out this page later for getting an awesome view

 <!--
 **asayedio/asayedio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.